rkuma183/wilsonmar.github.io/_posts/2016-07-21-node-starter.md

    git clone --depth=1 https://github.com/wilsonmar/hackathon-starter predix-viz
    </strong>

-   The "--depth=1" limits the history of commits.
+   The "--depth=1" limits the history of commits downloaded.

    The response: